proudCobolWriter/lua-ez-delaunay/README.md

 This implementation is based on a traditional O(n * log n * n) Divide-and-conquer algorithm as described [there](https://github.com/Bathlamos/delaunay-triangulation) that is surprisingly doing the job with dense points set.
 The [QuadEdge data structure](http://www.cs.cmu.edu/afs/andrew/scs/cs/15-463/2001/pub/src/a2/quadedge.html) came in handy when manipulating points, whilst still greatly minizing the amount of metamethods invoked.

+## Accuracy

+> Due to all JavaScript numbers being 64-bit floating points, certain mathematical operations may misbehave if the points are too close to one another.
+> If two points are closer than 0.01 on either axis, simply multiply all points by a constant factor. (by your window size for example)

 ## Convex-hull

-This library is provided with a Monotone-chain convex hull solver also available in both [lua](./src/lua/Lua-ConvexHull.lua) and [luau](./src/luau/Luau-ConvexHull.lua), which computes the convex hull of a given a set of 2-dimensional points.
+This library is provided with a Monotone-chain convex-hull solver also available in both [lua](./src/lua/Lua-ConvexHull.lua) and [luau](./src/luau/Luau-ConvexHull.lua), which computes the convex-hull of a given a set of 2-dimensional points.
 The implementation follows the same logic and datastructure as the main file. [(wikipedia article)](https://en.wikibooks.org/wiki/Algorithm_Implementation/Geometry/Convex_hull/Monotone_chain)

 ## Addendum